Underleaf Logo

 Math equationsExcellent — native, publication-qualityBasic — built-in editor, no LaTeX syntax

-Real-time collaborationYes (Overleaf)Yes (best-in-class)
+Real-time collaborationYes (online editors)Yes (best-in-class)

 Typography qualityProfessional — automatic kerning and ligaturesGood — standard web fonts